Singapore Work Passes And Permits – Meaning & Types Discussed

 Other than work permits, there are some different passes that allow you to visit and stay in Singapore on a long-term basis.

-The long term visit pass can be obtained by holders of employment pass with a minimum salary of $6000 and are allowed to bring their legally married spouse, unmarried children, and step-children below the age of 21 years.
-For EP holders earning a minimum of $12000 monthly, they are allowed to bring their parents and handicapped children above 21 years of age.
+2. Long Term Visit Pass (LTVP) – The long term visit pass can be obtained by holders of employment pass with a minimum salary of $6000 and are allowed to bring their legally married spouse, unmarried children, and step-children below the age of 21 years.
+For EP holders earning more than $12000 monthly, they are allowed to bring their parents and handicapped children above 21 years of age.

 Conclusion